yinchunhui-ahu/Location-aware_Deep_Collaborative_Filtering/README.md

 This is the implementation of our paper:

 Yiwen Zhang, Chunhui Yin, Qilin Wu*, Qiang He and Haibin Zhu.
 [Location-aware Deep Collaborative Filtering for Service Recommendation](https://ieeexplore.ieee.org/document/8805172), IEEE Transactions on Systems, Man, and Cybernetics: Systems (TSMC).
 10.1109/TSMC.2019.2931723, 2019.
-(SCI)

 Developer: Chun-hui Yin